Start your fashion business

 If you are a NON-EU citizen please send in all the necessary documentation before the 1st of May 2019, so we can assure you that we will arrange a residence permit in time.

 Please note: Inhabitants of Bangladesh, Nepal and Pakistan need to apply before the 1st of March 2019 on account of immigration procedures.

 Our programme has been accredited by the NVAO.
-We are accepting applications to enrol for September 2018.

 Master of Fashion Enterprise Creation